 What about regular care, cleaning, and maintenance?
 What are the primary issues of reliability for both handgun types that can be directly attributed to firearm maintenance and regular care?
 For the record, a person should clean their handguns every time they fire them regardless of whether it is a revolver or an autoloader.
 You should also clean them in regularly occurring intervals such as once per quarter to ensure they are not rusting or accumulating dust and/or debris to ensure that the weapon will function properly when it is needed.
 However, there are some specific issues relating to the revolver and autoloader that I want to share.

 Revolvers are particularly sensitive to the accumulation of fouling.
 Much more sensitive than a typical auto-loader.
 The revolver, by its design, is like a Swiss watch; it’s a finely tuned and fitted machine with very close tolerances.
 Any amount of drag or resistance in the area of the cylinder and forcing cone will interfere with cylinder rotation.
 Additionally, the chambers in the cylinder are prone to fouling as well.
 When this type of fouling is allowed to accumulate, it becomes difficult to extract spent casings from the cylinder which increases reloading time.
 This type of fouling can also make it difficult or impossible to fully chamber a live round inside the cylinder chambers which can leave the cartridge case rim slightly protruded.
 In most cases, the protrusion would leave insufficient head-space for the cylinder to properly rotate.
-That condition also puts more pressure on the cylinder hand.
+That condition also puts more pressure on the cylinder hand, compromising its ability to rotate the cylinder correctly.

-Owning a private firing range and being a firearms instructor for 25+ years, I personally witness and I am guilty myself of firing between eight hundred to a thousand rounds of ammunition through autoloaders without any cleaning and experience no problems or malfunctions whatsoever.
+Being a partner of a private firing range and a firearms instructor for 25+ years, I personally witness and I am guilty myself of firing between eight hundred to a thousand rounds of ammunition through autoloaders without any cleaning and generally experience no problems or malfunctions whatsoever.
 You would be very lucky to get two-hundred rounds through a revolver without experiencing some type of operational irregularity.

 In spite of all of this, accuracy tends to be the great equalizer of handguns.
 Most, but not all, auto-loading handguns have a floating barrel that rocks back and tilts the feed ramp of the barrel downward while in rear battery which helps in feeding and chambering a new live-round.
 This very small amount of potential movement along with a typically stronger and stiffer trigger pull create a more challenging condition for auto-loading handguns to be fired as accurately as revolvers.
 Revolvers have fixed, and in most cases longer, barrels with crisp and light trigger pulls.
 These features allow revolver’s to possess a higher degree of accuracy over that of most auto-loaders.
 It also becomes especially important if the weapon is used more for target practice or competition rather than for self-defense.